Newsletter

 Ryan: I’d love to see something in Africa or Asia.
 I mean, that’s just two continents.

-Ryan: well.
-One was an opportunity, the other, the healing verse.
+Ryan: Well.
+One was an opportunity, the other, the healing verse is a reminder, so it counts as a previous week ping

 Ryan: Okay.
-The shows that I want to to shout out this week are November 23rd, is Revival Performance and Curator Talk with Joyce Chung and Mayor Me Carmel Holmes.
-This is at Agent Arts Initiative.
+The shows that I want to to shout out this week are November 23rd, is Revival!
+Performance and Curator Talk with Joyce Chung and Maori Karmael Holmes.
+This is at Asian Arts Initiative.
 It’s from 6:00 PM to 8:00 PM They’re at 1219 Vine.

-But so far this year I’ve been pleasantly surprised that they’ve, they’ve exceeded my expectations, which is some people say that’s the difficult thing to do, but so far it’s worked and so.
-That’s something I would like to see as well.
+But so far this year I’ve been pleasantly surprised that they’ve exceeded my expectations, which, as some people say, that’s the difficult thing to do, but so far it’s worked and so that’s something I would like to see as well.
 It’s supposed to be fun and funny and clever.
 A bit ironic.
 So the premise is that it’s the perfect Thanksgiving play and it’s a bunch of clueless, well-meaning educators trying to tell the history of Thanksgiving.

-Explorative in a lot of different ways, and they just have so much fun with it.
-You can see it from everyone on stage is having a good time being there, and, and you will too.
-It’s just kind of the, the vibe and the energy that Arden puts out and the way that their creative process happens.
-I don’t, I have never been disappointed at an ardent show.
+Then my final pick is, Arden Theatre Company is putting on Peter Pan.
+Arden puts on amazing shows, specifically many of their youth-focused and oriented shows are imaginative and playful and world bending and explorative in a lot of different ways, and they just have so much fun with it.
+You can see it.
+Everyone on stage is having a good time being there, and you will too.
+It’s just kind of the, the vibe and the energy that Arden puts out, and the way that their creative process happens.
+I have never been disappointed at an Arden show.

 Roberta: And this is Peter Pan.
-Are they going to have Peter Pan?
-Peter Pan flying?
+Are they going to have Peter Pan flying?

 Ryan: Oh, I would imagine.
 Yeah.